msherron/scoundrel/README.md

 ### Instructions on the goodies:

 1. Drush - we handle the path to your Drupal for you, just run `lando drush [cmd]`.
 No URI required.
-1. Xdebug - it's really easy to _use_ up in Lando, but you don't want to leave it on all the time, as it really tanks performance.
+1. Xdebug - it's really easy to _use_ [XDebug w/ Lando](https://docs.lando.dev/guides/lando-with-vscode.html#getting-started), but you don't want to leave it on all the time, as it really tanks performance.
 I provide two handy commands: `xdebug-on` and `xdebug-off`.
-1. Core tests - If you want to run a full Drupal regression test (`core/scripts/run-tests.sh`), same as the D.O. testbot would run, just do `lando core-tests`.
+1. Run-tests - Core's command line test execution script ([run-tests.sh](https://www.drupal.org/docs/testing/phpunit-in-drupal/running-tests-through-command-line-with-run-testssh)), handles Simpletest, PHPUnit, etc.
-1. PHPUnit - just run *your* PHPUnit tests.
-Takes a path to a module/profile as an argument to run a targeted test.
+1. PHPUnit - Takes a path to a module/profile as an argument to run a targeted test.

 ### "Who is sniffing my _WHAT_ now?"